gboulant/todogo/doc/talks/talk01.rst

    Legend: ○ todo  ▶ doing  ● done

-And I want to add some details concerning the inscription form (task 3):
+And add some details concerning the inscription form (task 3):

 .. code:: shell